arnaudmut/Veeam_Backups_Check/README.md

 # VEEAM_BACKUPS_CHECK
-Veeam_backups_check is a simple powershell monitoring script compatible with centreon nagios for Veaam Backups and Replication.
+Veeam_backups_check is a simple powershell monitoring script compatible with centreon and nagios for Veaam Backups and Replication.

 ## Usage